How I Met Your Father: Casting

 Upon series order announcement, Hilary Duff was cast to star.
 On June 16, 2021, Chris Lowell joined the cast as the male lead.
 In August 2021, Francia Raisa, Tom Ainsley, Tien Tran, and Suraj Sharma were cast in starring roles while Brandon Micheal Hall was cast in a recurring role.
 However, a few weeks later, Hall exited the role due to a scheduling conflict and Daniel Augustin was cast to replace Hall.
 The next day, Josh Peck and Ashley Reyes joined the cast in recurring roles.
 On November 5, 2021, Kim Cattrall was cast in a recurring role as the future version of Duff's character Sophie.
 Upon the series premiere, it was reported that Leighton Meester is set to recur.
 On February 3, 2022, it was announced that Paget Brewster was cast to guest star on the episode,"The Good Mom", which aired on February 8, 2022.
 On January 18, 2023, Meaghan Rath was cast in a recurring capacity for the second season.

 Filming

 Principal photography for the series began on August 31, 2021.

 Release

 How I Met Your Father premiered on Hulu on January 18, 2022.
 Internationally, the show began streaming on Disney+ via Star and in Latin America on Star+ on March 9, 2022.
 The second season premiered on January 24, 2023, on Hulu.
+Internationally, the second season arrived on April 19, 2023, on Disney+.
+The entire series is also available on Disney+ in the United States via the Hulu tab since December 6, 2023.